pablonunez10/pablonunez10/README.md

 ---

-### 🚀 Proyectos personales destacados
+### 🚀 Featured Projects

 <p>
-Estos son algunos de los proyectos que reflejan mi experiencia en desarrollo frontend y backend 👇
+Here are some projects that reflect my experience in both frontend and backend development 👇
 </p>

 <div align="center">